Lynnette1/alx-low_level_programming/0x00-hello_world/README.md

 #  C - Hello, World
-This project describes compiling with gcc
+In This project i learnt about compiling with gcc and using printf ,puts and putchar

 # Tasks